pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-open.md

 ## Options

 `--appId <appId>`
-: Application (client) ID of the Azure AD application registration to get.
+: Application (client) ID of the Azure AD application registration to open.

 `--preview`
-: Use to get the url of the Azure AD preview portal.
+: Use to open the url of the Azure AD preview portal.

 `--autoOpenBrowser`
 : Use to automatically open the url in the browser.